• Skip to primary navigation

 rate this recipe:

-Savory vegetarian pizza with cherry tomatoes, black olives, red onions, and fresh basil on a thin crust.
+Greek pizza with cherry tomatoes, black olives, red onion, feta, and fresh basil.

 Previous Post